-In the last year the AEA has turned to outside advisers for our industry to be in line with the world market of fats and oils.
+The AEA turned to outside advisers for our industry to be in line with the world market of fats and oils.
 Dr Frank Orthoefer presented a presentation at our 1999 convention on the important of trade rules.
 Dr Orthoefer gave a comparison of where AEA Emu oil standards are to where the Fat and Oil industry is.
-After continues studying of different trade rules, the AEA has formed a starting point on our trade rules.
+After studying different trade rules, the AEA has formed a starting point for our emu oil trade rules.

 Trade rules are designed to give the buyer and seller suggestions on how to form sales contracts, grade oil for further processing, grade oil for specific purposes, standard quantity of net weights, how to handle changes and taxes of contract specifics, terms of

 shipment, time of shipments, freight rates, routing, commission or brokerage, arbitration and contingencies.
 The rules are universal in the trade of different fats and oils.
 Trade rules are to be reviewed occasional by a review board to insure the rules are up to date with the economy growing times.

 AEA has formed three rules to start with.
 Rule 102 is set up to grade crude Emu oil for further processing.
 Crude Emu oil needs to meet certain specs. to insure a proper grade after processing.
 The rule has deviations, for price adjustment of the oil that is off in color and has allow the oil to be bleach to meet a color range.